Chhota Rajan

-Rajan was extradited from Bali to India on 6 November 2015 after 27 years on the run and is currently awaiting trials for ongoing cases in custody.
-On 2 May 2018 he was convicted of murder of a journalist and handed life imprisonment.
+Rajan was extradited from Bali to India on 6 November 2015 after 27 years on the run and awaited trials for ongoing cases was in custody.
+On 2 May 2018, he was convicted of murder of a journalist and handed life imprisonment.
+He was convicted of murder of a hotelier and handled rigorous life imprisonment on 30 May 2024.
+In India, this was the sixth case in which Chotta Rajan was convicted since his deportation.